firebase/firebase-tools/src/firestore/README.md

   queryScope: string          // One of "COLLECTION", "COLLECTION_GROUP"
   fields: array
     fieldPath: string
-    order?: string            // One of "ASCENDING", "DESCENDING" arrayConfig?: string      // If this parameter used, value must be "CONTAINS"
+    order?: string            // One of "ASCENDING", "DESCENDING"; excludes arrayConfig property arrayConfig?: string      // If this parameter used, value must be "CONTAINS"; excludes order property
 ```
 ### FieldOverrides